amv-dev/yata/README.md

 test bench_indicator_average_directional_index ... bench:          71 ns/iter (+/- 1)
 ```

-# Current usafe status
+# Current unsafe status

 By default there is no `unsafe` code in the crate.
 But you can optionally enable `unsafe_perfomance` feature throw you `Cargo.toml` or by `--feature` flag in your CLI.

-`usafe_perfomance` enables some usafe code blocks, most of them are unsafe access to a vetor's elemens.
+`usafe_perfomance` enables some usafe code blocks, most of them are unsafe access to a vector's elemens.
 For some methods it may increase perfomance by ~5-10%.

 # Features